JaoodxD/server-template/README.md

 Main idea behind this project is to build template for simple, flexible and robust Node.JS backend server.

 # Goals
-Here will be feature list to implement to reach certain version
+Here will be features list to implement to reach certain version
 ## To v0.0.1

 - [x] Add `infra` folder for future infrastructure elements.